tmshv/tmshv/README.md

 ### Nitka

-I developed a program to help artists to transorm a portrait images to String Art.
+I developed a program to help artists to transform a portrait images to String Art.
 The core part of this soft is [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) implemented from scratch.

 ### Yandex